johannfza/UnixForm/README.md

 #### Slim version

-does not support ace worker for checking syntax
+Does not support ace worker for checking syntax

 1. Download index-min.html